-- Under no circumstances shall an animal be released for adoption, to a rescue organization, or into a foster home prior to being held in the shelter seven (7) days.
+- Under no circumstances shall an animal be released for adoption, to another rescue organization, or into a foster home prior to being held in the Animal-Services Agency facility for seven (7) days.

-- In the event that an animal is being transferred to a rescue agency, through a bidding process or otherwise: The rescue agency needs to pick up the animal within 24 hours.
-If an agency fails to pick up an animal, it may be prohibited from taking possession of any animal for a period of two months.
+- In the event that an animal is being transferred to a rescue organization, through a bidding process or otherwise: The rescue organization shall pick up the animal within 24 hours.
+If a rescue organization fails to pick up an animal within this time period, it may be prohibited from taking possession of any animal for a period of two months.

 III.
 Automatic Transfer of Ownership of Pets

-To empower the animal care and sheltering organization to make lifesaving decisions about the appropriate care and achieve live outcomes for dogs and cats, ownership should automatically be transferred to the rescue organization at the end of the mandatory stray hold period.
+To empower the Animal-Services Agency to make lifesaving decisions about the appropriate care and achieve live outcomes for dogs and cats, ownership should automatically be transferred to the Animal-Services Agency at the end of any mandatory stray hold period.
 This will prevent confusion about who or what entity owns the pet and reduces the likelihood of litigation.
-(Community cats should be treated differently because they are not pets.
+(Note: Community cats should be treated differently because they are not pets.
 Please see below.)
 This language should be in the contract if not contained in the relevant local ordinance or state law.

 IV.
 Community Cats (Feral, Stray and Free-Roaming)